berndlosert/agda-base/src/Control/Monad/Eff.lagda.rst

 an ``Int`` parameter).
 To account for these kinds of operations, we generalize the type of an operation even further to ``P → (A → X) → X``.

-Now what does all this have to do with "effects"?
-Consider the following effects and their defining operations:
+Now what does all this have to do with effects?
+Consider the following notions of computation and their defining operations:

 .. code-block:: agda